• Skip to content

 The three-year programme is made up of two 31-week years and one 30-week year, totalling 92 weeks.
 Attendance pattern may vary dependent on modules undertaken.

-The School of Sport and Health Sciences is a member of the Association of Advanced Practice Educators UK (AAPE UK) which provides national guidance on ACP education.
+We are a member of the Association of Advanced Practice Educators UK (AAPE UK) which provides national guidance on ACP education.
 This relationship will aid in future-proofing the contemporary value and quality of the programme.

 With support from the employer, apprentices are required to spend 20% of paid working hours on studies and be able to evidence this.
 This is a statutory requirement for apprenticeships and the funding is conditional on this being met.
 Off-the-job learning includes activities which have not previously been a part of the role or furthers apprentices development into new areas.